voboost/voboost/memory-bank/systemPatterns.md

     - Manages application layout shift defined in application settings

 ## Component Relationships
-- **`voboost` application:** Depends on `voboost-lib-config`.
+- **`voboost` application:** Depends on `voboost-config`.
 Communicates with Android system services (PackageManager, DownloadManager), and potentially external update servers.
-- **`voboost-lib-config` module:** Independent of `voboost`'s UI.
+- **`voboost-config` module:** Independent of `voboost`'s UI.
 Handles low-level file I/O, parsing, and change detection.
 Designed to be reusable by `voboost-service`.
 - **`ThemeManager`:** A component within `voboost` that listens to configuration changes related to themes and applies them globally or to specific UI elements.
 - **Custom UI Components:** Self-contained, reusable Android Views or ViewGroups that can be easily integrated into different parts of the UI, including the drag-and-drop, message box, and select components.